Cantera/cantera-website/pages/tutorials/input-files.rst

                .. container:: card-text

-                  Create a completely new mechanism, by defining new species, phases, and/or reactions, using the CTI format.
+                  Create a completely new mechanism, by defining new species, phases, and/or reactions, using the legacy CTI format.
+                  *(Deprecated in Cantera 2.6)*

    .. row::